What You’ll need:

 Sugar (use your preferred kind)

-1.Pick a load of elderflower heads, just as the flowers are opening.
+1.Pick a load of elderflower heads, just as the flowers are opening still full of pollen.
 Place in a pan with the lemon zest and cover with water

-2.Bring to the boil and turn off the heat, add a handful of fresh mint, cover and leave for an hour
+2.Bring to the boil and turn off the heat, add a handful of fresh mint, cover and leave overnight or 8-12 hours

 3.Strain the tea and the lemon juice through a muslin and measure the volume